Property (T) and Poincar\'e duality in dimension three: Fundamental groups of 3-manifolds and (T)

 \begin{thm} Let $G$ be the fundamental group of a compact 3-manifold $M$.
 If $G$ has property (T), then $G$ is finite. \end{thm} \begin{proof} We first can assume $M$ is orientable, as if it is not, we just replace $M$ with its orientation double cover.
 We can also assume no boundary component is a sphere, as attaching 3-balls along spheres does not change the fundamental group.
 If any boundary component is not a sphere, then $H^1(M;\Z)$ is nontrivial by the "half lives, half dies" lemma and Poincaré-Lefschetz duality, which is incompatible with property (T).
 Thus we can assume $M$ is a closed orientable 3-manifold.

-Recall that fundamental groups of 3-manifolds are residually finite by an argument of Hempel \cite{Hempel} combined with the geometrization theorem of Perelman \cite{PerelmanEntropy}.
+The fundamental groups of 3-manifolds are residually finite by an argument of Hempel \cite{Hempel} combined with the geometrization theorem of Perelman \cite{PerelmanEntropy}.
 Fix a closed 3-manifold $M$ with infinite fundamental group with (T).
-Take a residual tower of covers $M_i\to M$ and apply Lemma \ref{lem:homologicalgap} to a triangulation of $M$.
+Take a residual tower of covers $M_i\to M$ and apply Lemma \ref{lem:homologicalgap} to a triangulation of $M$, giving each cover $M_i$ the pullback triangulation.
 This now contradicts Proposition \ref{prop:main}, applied to the 2-skeleton of the dual cell complex.
 Thus no such $M$ exists. \end{proof}